kcrary/istari/docs/tactics.md

 - `induct /[hyp x]/`

   Invokes induction on `x`.
 The form of the subgoals generated depends on `x`'s type.
 This induction tactic is suitable when the conclusion is not already known to be a well-formed type.
+For natural numbers and for datatypes it also provides strong induction.
+  (The strong induction on datatypes employs the [subterm order](definitions.md#strong-induction).)

   + `inductRaw /[hyp x]/`